Variant#

 • constexpr-ready — usable in constant expressions

-• comparable — equality and ordering operators
+• comparable — full set of equality and ordering operators

 Basic usage#